APPLICATION REQUIREMENTS FOR PARAMEDIC

 AFTER APPLICATION COMPLETION

-Applicants will be emailed AFTER the application deadline date with interview information/time to your Collin email.
+Applicants will be emailed AFTER the application deadline date with interview information/time.
 Sponsored students are not required to interview.
 Interviews are held in-person on the McKinney campus and only on the date specified.
 No exceptions.

 AFTER INTERVIEWS

-Once the accepted applicants are determined and approval is received from the Director, course permits will be issued to the individual's college account.
+Once the accepted applicants are determined and approval is received from the Director, students will receive a letter from the Director via email.

-A letter of acceptance will be sent via email to your Collin email.
-This letter will include important information with registration instructions.
+If accepted into the program, your letter will include important information with registration instructions.
 You will need to register by the date listed in the letter for certification of the roster.
 There will also be clinical paperwork attached that needs to be completed, printed, and brought to class orientation on the first day of class.

 MANDATORY ORIENTATION